saxbophone/libsxbp/README.md

 A full verbatim of this license may be found in the [LICENSE](LICENSE) file in this repository.
 If for some reason you have not received this file, you can view a copy of the license at [https://www.mozilla.org/MPL/2.0/](https://www.mozilla.org/MPL/2.0/).

+Note that one file (`cmake/Modules/FindCheck.cmake`) is licensed under the BSD 3-Clause license, a copy of which is located in the same directory.

 ## Building

 Libsxbp can be built without installing for test purposes and for general usage, however if you plan on writing programs that use it I recommend you install it so it will be in your system's standard library and header include locations.